tc-dickson/Wearable_Lift_Assist_Robotic_Prototype/README.md

 - Handle-mounted strain gauges detect changes in load.

 ## What I Learned
-- I learned how to work in a team to go from concept to functioning prototype.
+- How to work in a team to go from concept to functioning prototype.
-- I learned how to apply my varied skill set to play a role in completing many systems from mechanical, to electrical, to software.
+- How to apply my varied skill set to play a role in completing many systems from mechanical, to electrical, to software.

 ## Files Included